Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 Road Glide Vs. Street Glidekey Features

-The two motorcycle models share some similarities, but certain features distinguish them.
+The two motorcycle Special models share some similarities, but certain features distinguish them.
 The Road Glide and the Street Glide have advanced features to keep riders safe and secure, such as power-adjustable-saddle height, cruise control, and heated hand grips.

-The Harley-Davidson Street Glide has accessories like heated seats and a power-dome hood.
+The Harley-Davidson Street Glide has accessories like heated passenger seats and a power-dome hood.
 Meanwhile, the Road Glide is slightly more affordable, with features like a power windshield and anti-lock brakes.
 The Road Glide starts at $19,999, while the Street Glide starts at $20,699.
-These two motorcycle models offer similar riding experiences for riders of all skill levels.
+These two motorcycle popular models offer similar riding experiences for riders of all skill levels.

 Cruise Control